Trump calls reports of Russian interference Democratic 'disinformation'

 Intelligence officials warned members of Congress in a briefing earlier this month that Russia was interfering with the 2020 campaign in an effort to help Trump win re-election.
 The president was reportedly angered by the briefing, and worried that Democrats would use it against him.

-This week, he pushed aside his acting director of national intelligence Joseph Maguire following that briefing, announcing on Wednesday he would be replaced in that role by Richard Grenell, the ambassador to Germany.
+This week, Trump pushed aside his acting director of national intelligence, Joseph Maguire, following that briefing, announcing Wednesday he would be replaced in that role by Richard Grenell, the ambassador to Germany.
 The New York Times first reported the story.

 Trump’s campaign event here comes just one day before Nevada Democrats hold their caucuses.
-The president’s Las Vegas rally is the most recent example of his counter-programming strategy to hold large rallies in the same areas Democrats are holding debates or their final campaign events ahead of nominating contests, competing with them for media attention.
+The president’s Las Vegas event is the most recent example of his counterprogramming strategy to hold large rallies in the same areas Democrats are holding debates or their final campaign events ahead of nominating contests, competing with them for media attention.

-The Nevada Republican Party voted last year to cancel their caucuses, and plan to hold no nominating contests.
+The Nevada Republican Party voted last year to cancel its caucuses, and plans to hold no nominating contests.

 “Mini Mike so far has spent almost $500 million in order to get embarrassed by Pocahontas — and she is mean, isn't she?
 Do you see the anger on her face, that nervous energy, she's all jumping up and down, she's a mess,” he continued.